top of page

 • What do you want more of and less of?

-These questions that invite honesty rather than performance and they can create real conversations instead of rehearsed ones.
-These questions recognise that ambition has many shapes and that staying where you are can be just as powerful as climbing.
+These questions invite honesty rather than performance.
+They can create real conversations instead of rehearsed ones.
+They recognize that ambition has many shapes and that staying where you are can be just as powerful as climbing.

 Silhouette of a person climbing a steep hill against a bright sky with the sun behind.
 The mood is adventurous and serene.